Even in a world full of high-capacity autoloaders, many lawfully armed citizens still choose a revolver.

 The moon clip, however, also aids the reloading process.
 Traditional revolvers can have difficulty in reliably extracting spent cartridges.
 If the revolver is not handled properly, one or more empty cartridges can get stuck and fail to extract.

 Moon clips do have a number of potential disadvantages that must also be considered.
 As a tactical matter, using them limits your ability to perform partial reloads.
-Several defensive revolver schools advocate techniques that involve partial reloads during a gunfight, essentially keeping the revolver as full as possible by loading one or two rounds as is necessary and practical.
-This cannot be done with moon clips because loading and unloading is an all or nothing proposition; either all rounds are in or all rounds are out.
+Several defensive revolver schools advocate techniques that involve partial reloads during a gunfight.
+This essentially keeps the revolver as full as possible by loading one or two rounds as is necessary and practical.
+This cannot be done with moon clips because loading and unloading is an all or nothing proposition — either all the rounds are in or out.

 Moon clips also have the potential to decrease the reliability of a revolver.
-Moon clips are stamped from relatively thin spring steel and can be bent or slightly warped by improper handling.
+They are stamped from relatively thin spring steel and can be bent or slightly warped by improper handling.
 A bent moon clip has the potential to jam a revolver by inhibiting the proper rotation of the cylinder.
-This can be prevented, in large part, by careful handling of the loaded moon clips, and by checking each moon clip in the revolver for proper function.
+This can be prevented, in large part, by careful handling of the loaded moon clips.
+Also be sure to check each moon clip in the revolver for proper function.